Get involved with the Student Farm!

 Students can participate at the Student Farm in the following capacities:

-**UPDATE: As we work towards taking precautions to prevent the spread of COVID 19, the Student Farm cannot accept any volunteers at this time.
+**UPDATE: We are not taking volunteers at this time.
+As we work towards taking precautions to prevent the spread of COVID 19, the Student Farm cannot accept any volunteers at this time.
 Thank you for your patience as we assess the risk for each new quarter.
-Let us know if you have any questions and stay safe! (firstname.lastname@example.org).
+Let us know if you have any questions and stay safe! (email@example.com).

 Students and community members can volunteer with many of our programs.
 There is no minimum time commitment for volunteers.
 Our capacity for volunteers varies by program.